Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 In the end, they just wound up waiting for nothing.
 They got a careful record of the entire shipwreck, recalled the drone, left the stricken civilian ship behind and swept the entire system before Wilde finally stood down from quarters six hours later, when they were well out in interstellar space and en route to the next system of interest.

 It was a nasty fuckin’ reminder that they were up against something that didn’t fuck around out here, though.
 Hoeff wasn’t about to forget the sight of that wreck in a hurry.
-It felt good knowing the *Fortune’s* shields could handle firepower like that, and they wouldn’t be snuffed out in one blow like the poor bastards they’d just left behind…
+It felt good knowing the *Fortune’s* shields could handle firepower like that, and they wouldn’t be snuffed out in one blow like the poor bastards they’d just left behind...

 But for now, Hoeff and the others were cargo.
-And if shit *did* go badly wrong…
+And if shit *did* go badly wrong...

 Some gym time worked the kinks out from time in the Grass and helped settle his mind.
 Movie night—Scooby-Doo, of course—helped him relax the rest of the way.